mattermost/docs/source/developer/webhooks-outgoing.rst

 Additional Notes:

-1. With **Enable Overriding of Usernames from Webhooks** turned on,  you can also override the username the message posts as by providing a *username* parameter in your JSON payload.
+1. With **Enable integrations to override usernames** turned on,  you can also override the username the message posts as by providing a *username* parameter in your JSON payload.
 For example, you might want your message looking like it came from a robot so you can use the JSON response ``{"username": "robot", "text": "Hello, this is some text."}`` to change the username of the post to robot.
 Note, to combat any malicious users from trying to use this to perform `phishing attacks <https://en.wikipedia.org/wiki/Phishing>`_ a *BOT* indicator appears next to posts coming from webhooks.

-2. With **Enable Overriding of Icon from Webhooks** turned on, you can similarly change the icon the message posts with by providing a link to an image in the *icon_url* parameter of your JSON response.
+2. With **Enable integrations to override profile picture icons** turned on, you can similarly change the icon the message posts with by providing a link to an image in the *icon_url* parameter of your JSON response.
 For example, ``{"icon_url": "http://example.com/somecoolimage.jpg", "text": "Hello, this is some text."}`` will post using whatever image is located at *http://example.com/somecoolimage.jpg* as the icon for the post.

 3. Also, as mentioned previously, markdown can be used to create richly formatted payloads, for example: ``payload={"text": "# A Header\nThe _text_ below **the** header."}`` creates a message with a header, a carriage return, italicized text for "text" and bold text for "the".